(NEW YORK) — As if Lance Armstrong didn’t have enough to worry about, now he’s being sued by a prize-insurance company for fraud.

 SCA cited Armstrong’s “rampant drug use” as the reason it wants the money returned.
 The company also alleged that Armstrong committed perjury in 2006 when he said “I race the bike straight up fair and square” during an arbitration hearing.

-Last month in an interview with Oprah Winfrey, Armstrong admitted to using performance-enhancing drugs throughout his career, including when he raced and won multiple Tour de France competitions.
-Those titles have since been stripped by officials.
+Last month in an interview with Oprah Winfrey, Armstrong admitted to using performance-enhancing drugs throughout his career, up through and including all his victories in the Tour de France, which have since been stripped by officials.

 Copyright 2013 ABC News Radio